DabbinDallas/A4K_Recommendations/Recommended Add-ons.md

 > 8. Select the [Repository Name]
 > 9. Go into the "Video add-ons" section in the repo, and select plugin.video.elementum add-on

-## Ezra
-This addon started as a Venom fork.
-This is an addon that specializes in cached torrents, Easynews(web) account access, and also can use Orion scrapers.
-Main scrapers used are called CocoScrapersCreated by: Ezra Team
-> [!WARNING]
-> - Requires paid premium providers (eg.Premiumize, Real Debrid, All-Debrid, etc.)
-> - Requires a [Third Party Scraper](https://github.com/DabbinDallas/A4K_Recommendations/blob/main/Third%20Party%20Scrapers.md) to function

-> [!IMPORTANT]
-> Installation:
-> 1. Go to the Kodi file manager
-> 2. Click on "Add source"
-> 3. The path for the source is https://ezra-hubbard.github.io/ (Give it a name [SourceName]).
-> 4. Go to "Add-ons"
-> 5. In Add-ons, select Install add-on from zip
-> 6. When asked for the location, select [SourceName], and install repository.ezra-*.zip
-> 7. Go back to Add-ons install, but this time, select "Install from repository"
-> 8. Select the [Repository Name]
-> 9. Go into the "Video add-ons" section in the repo, and select Ezra add-on

 ## FEN Light AM
 This is an add-on that specialises in Furk and Easynews(web) account access but offers external providers if you would like regular hosters as well.
 > [!WARNING]